Prosecutors drop rape charges against actor Takahata

 Prosecutors dropped rape charges against an up-and-coming actor on Friday in a high-profile case that led to his famous actress mother tearfully apologizing to the public over the controversy that engulfed her son.

-The Maebashi District Public Prosecutors Office in Gunma Prefecture said it has dismissed a case against Yuta Takahata, 22, who was arrested after being accused of raping an employee of a hotel where he was staying in Maebashi on Aug.
+The Maebashi District Public Prosecutors Office in Gunma Prefecture declined to reveal the reason why it decided to dismiss a case against Yuta Takahata, 22, who was arrested after being accused of raping a female employee of a hotel where he was staying in Maebashi on Aug.
 23.

+According to Takahata's lawyer, the actor reached an agreement with the woman in her 40s to settle the case out of court.
+The lawyer released a statement saying the case was "not of a heinous nature."

-After being taken into custody, police said Takahata told investigators that "I could not contain my sexual desires" after the female employee in her 40s had delivered a toothbrush to the room in which he was staying.
+After being taken into custody, police said Takahata told investigators that "I could not contain my sexual desires" after the victim had delivered a toothbrush to the room in which he was staying.

-His mother, Atsuko Takahata, 61, is a veteran actress and is scheduled to star in a stage, a comedy called "Yukimaroge," beginning in late this month.
+His mother, Atsuko Takahata, 61, is a veteran actress and is scheduled to star in a stage comedy called "Yukimaroge," beginning later this month.

 ==Kyodo